Fact-checked by the The Credit Scout editorial team

 Is “settled” worse than “charged off” on a credit report?

 A “settled” status is slightly better than an open “charged-off” account because it shows the debt was resolved.
-However, both are derogatory marks.
-The practical difference in scoring is modest — neither is treated favorably by lenders reviewing your full credit profile.
+Both are derogatory marks, though.
+The practical difference in scoring is modest, and neither is treated favorably by lenders reviewing your full credit profile.

 Can I remove a settled account from my credit report early?

-You can only remove a settled account early if it contains a verifiable error.
+Only if the account contains a verifiable error.
 Under the Fair Credit Reporting Act, accurate negative information cannot be legally deleted before the 7-year period ends.
-If there is an error, you can file a dispute with Equifax, Experian, or TransUnion directly.
+If there is an error, you can file a dispute directly with Equifax, Experian, or TransUnion.

 How long does the debt settlement credit score impact last?

-The debt settlement credit score impact is most severe in the first 1–2 years.
+The impact is most severe in the first 1–2 years.
 The settled account remains on your report for 7 years from the original delinquency date, but its scoring weight diminishes steadily as the entry ages and positive history is added.

 Will debt settlement affect my ability to get a mortgage?

-Yes — most mortgage lenders, including those offering FHA loans and conventional loans backed by Fannie Mae, scrutinize settled accounts during underwriting.
-Some lenders require that settled debts be resolved before approval.
+Most mortgage lenders, including those offering FHA loans and conventional loans backed by Fannie Mae, scrutinize settled accounts during underwriting.
+Some lenders require that settled debts be fully resolved before granting approval.
 The impact is greatest in the first 3 years after settlement.

 Is debt settlement better than bankruptcy for your credit?

-Debt settlement typically causes a smaller initial score drop and reports for 7 years versus 10 years for Chapter 7 bankruptcy.
-However, bankruptcy provides legal protection and a full discharge that settlement does not.
-The better choice depends on the total debt amount, income, and asset exposure — not credit impact alone.
+Settlement typically causes a smaller initial score drop and reports for 7 years versus 10 years for Chapter 7 bankruptcy.
+Bankruptcy provides legal protection and a full discharge that settlement does not, however.
+The better choice depends on the total debt amount, income, and asset exposure, not credit impact alone.

 Sources